Role: Immediate past-chair and EMTA Rep to ATDG

 Role: Training Standards Committee Rep

-Mark is a military trainee currently working as an ST3 at Chelsea and Westminster Hospital.
+Mark is a military trainee currently working as an ST4 in Bristol.
 He joined EMTA as the EM ACCS rep on the ICACCST committee and has now transitioned to be the rep on the Training Standards Committee (TSC).
+He also represents EMTA on the informatics committee.

 He has an interest in technology and digital education.
-Currently he leads the RCEM learning Podcast team and is 2019/20 RCEM Digital Education Fellow.
-He is intending to pursue a sub specialty in Pre-hospital emergency medicine
+Currently, he leads the RCEM learning Podcast team and was 2019/20 RCEM Digital Education Fellow.
+He is intending to pursue a sub speciality in Pre-hospital emergency medicine

 Role: ATDG Rep